 “On the 55th anniversary of the signing of the Fair Housing Act, we reflect on the efforts HUD has made to deliver on the promise of the Act,” said Demetria L. McCain, Principal Deputy Secretary for Fair Housing and Equal Opportunity.
 “This month and every month, HUD is taking meaningful action to end housing discrimination and segregation while helping to ensure true housing choice.
 We are committed to eliminating discrimination and disparities in housing in every American community.”

 The fight for civil rights isn’t just about voting, it also encompasses equality in everyday living, including the right not to be discriminated against when trying to purchase or sell a home.
 In April 1968 the Fair Housing Act (FHA) was passed.
 Now every year during the month we celebrate the Fair Housing Act and the rights it afforded Blacks trying to build a life in America.
 But why April?
-Yes, the Act was passed in April, but that’s not the only reason we celebrate it on the 4th month of every year.
+Yes, the Act was passed in April, but that’s not the only reason we celebrate it in the fourth month of every year.

 President Lyndon B. Johnson signed the FHA into law just a week after the assassination of Dr. Martin Luther King Jr.

 What is the Fair Housing Act?

 The Fair Housing Act is directly tied to Dr. King’s legacy.
 His commitment to equal opportunity in every community is embodied by the Fair Housing Act.
 As we remember King, we remember the reasons he fought tirelessly for equal rights.
 One of the reasons we need fair housing is because it helps build strong, lasting communities.
 Due to a long history of discriminatory lending practices called ‘redlining,’ Black homeownership and wealth have always been a struggle.
 Although the Fair Housing Act ended the official practice of redlining, sadly, some of its discriminatory ways have still seeped into the processes of homeownership.